 Night-Feeding Tips for a Smoother Routine

-- A dim bedside lamp
+- Use a dim bedside lamp

-- A calm pre-feed cuddle or song
+- Offer a calm cuddle or song

-Use a steady bedtime routine with calming steps before the feed; this signals the baby’s body that night is for rest.
-Watch hunger cues, keep voices low, and limit stimulation.
+Use a steady bedtime routine with calming steps before the feed.
+This helps signal that night is for rest.

 Frequently Asked Questions